zhengzhou/RxActivityResult/README.md

 Please pay attention to the targetUI() method in the Result object emitted.

 This method returns a safety instance of the current Activity/Fragment.
-Because the original instance of the Activity/Fragment may be recreated (due to configuration changes or some other system events) it would be unsafety calling it.
+Because the original instance of the Activity/Fragment may be recreated (due to configuration changes or some other system events) it would be unsafe calling it.

 Instead, you must call any method/variable of your Activity/Fragment from this instance encapsulated in the Result object.